 232 Hinduism(s).

 Explores the many ways Hindu beliefs and practices shape and are shaped by the communities and individuals who live their lives, defined in infinitely variable ways, as adherents of Hindu traditions.
-Offered in alternate years.
+Prerequisite: REL 125 recommended.

 233 Buddhisms.